RisingStack/react-easy-state/README.md

 ```

 <details>
-<summary>Explicitly pass none reactive dependencies - like vanillas props and state - to local auto effects in function components.</summary>
+<summary>Explicitly pass non-reactive dependencies - like vanillas props and state - to local auto effects in function components.</summary>
 <p></p>

-Because of the design of React hooks you have to explicitly pass all none reactive data to a hook-like dependency array.
-This makes sure that the effect also runs when the none reactive data changes.
+Because of the design of React hooks you have to explicitly pass all non-reactive data to a hook-like dependency array.
+This makes sure that the effect also runs when the non-reactive data changes.

 ```jsx
 import React from 'react'